nightycastar/learn-2-code/python/vars.md

 There are also few common tips to write a variable (*Violating doesn't cause error*):
 - The name must be *'meaningful'*, even though it's not really that important.
-- When concatenating words for the name, it's very recommended to use `camelCase` which common technique by most Python programmers.
+- When concatenating words for the name, it's very recommended to use `camelCase` which common technique by most programmers.
-- Using type hinting for easier to understand the code while reading, even if that doesn't really affect the program.
+- Using type annotation / hinting for easier to understand the code while reading, even if that doesn't really affect the program.
 Type hinting doesn't really stricten the syntax, you can freely violate the hinting without any error being occured.

 ### Variable Types
 ---